Elgeyo-Marakwet County: Health

-There are a total of 129 health facilities in the county with an averages of 3.7 km access distance from one health centre to another.
-The county has 626 medical personnel cutting across different of medical profession.
+The county has over 130 public and private health facilities with an average of 3.7 km access distance from one health centre to another.
+The county has 626 medical personnels across the fields of medical profession.

 Transport and Communication

-The is covered with 292.1 km of earth, 1,415.3 km of murram and 92.2 km of bitumen.
+The region is covered with 292.1 km of earth, 1,415.3 km of murram and 92.2 km of bitumen.
 As at 2014 there were 8 postal offices across the county with 1,600 installed letter boxes, 1,112 rented letter boxes and 488 vacant letter boxes.

 Economy

-Economic activity in the county is characterized by mixed farming, which consists mainly of livestock and subsistence farming.
+The main economic activity carried out in the county is mixed farming, which consists mainly of livestock and subsistence farming.
 Other activities include small business, tourism and fluorspar mining in Kerio Valley.
 Oil Prospecting by Tullow Oil Company is ongoing in Kerio Valley.

 As at 2014 county had 62,190,000 cattle, 7,220,000 goats and 10,232,000 sheep.